ConlanSchool/Linked-Lists/README.md

 ## Types of Linked Lists

-It's worth noting that there are actually several types of linked lists.
+There are actually several types of linked lists.
 The three main types are:

 1. **Singly Linked Lists**: Each node contains data and a pointer to the next node.
 However, moving back is not possible as there is no reference to the previous node.